-This is the first version of the sampling design and protocols, and we expect to make refinements after they have been reviewed by the Ecological Recovery Monitoring of Certified Sites in Alberta Advisory Group and additional external reviewers and we have incorporated their feedback.
+These sampling design and protocols have been updated from the original version, based on feedback from the Ecological Recovery Monitoring of Certified Sites in Alberta Advisory Group and our first pilot of the sampling protocols in the Dry Mixedgrass Region during Summer 2013.
 We recognize that there are multiple ways that the sampling design and monitoring protocols could be implemented and we have selected the protocols that we think will meet the criteria that are described in more detail in Chapter 1.
-The system that we have adopted samples two different areas within a single site: the wellsite, and a reference site (i.e., a paired comparison design).
+The system that we have adopted samples two different areas within a single unit: the wellsite, and a reference site (i.e., a paired comparison design).
 Both the on and off wellsite areas are sampled; the area is considered to be one unit that consists of two sites.
 The wellsite includes the disturbance footprint of the wellsite, and an adjacent reference condition site that does not have a footprint of human disturbance is the control/reference against which ecological recovery is assessed.
 In order to precisely measure the temporal change in the selected indicators, we need to minimize the spatial variability.
 This can be done by systematically selecting sampling points.
 The ease of use and the sampling efficiency makes it a better choice than random sampling for this monitoring program.

-A. Plot Establishment - Setting up Access to Long-term Monitoring/Sampling Sites
+A. Plot Establishment - Setting up Access to Long-term Monitoring/Research Sites